clayne/SSEModdingGuide/README.md

 ### Refresh
 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Toolbar%20refresh%20ICON.png)

 The _Refresh_ button will reload MO2.
-Use this if any changes made to MO2 (Load order change, installed or removed mods, etc.) are not immediately reflected.
+Use this if any changes made to MO2 (load order change, installed or removed mods, etc.) are not immediately reflected.

 ### Tools